salujajaskeerat/ELP305-TribeD-documentation/index.md

 Other specifications of this Charge Controller are:

-1. It is a Maximum Power Point Tracking(MPPT) controller and usess advanced MPPT control algorithm to minimize the maximum power point loss rate and loss time,
+1. It is a Maximum Power Point Tracking(MPPT) controller and uses an advanced MPPT control algorithm to minimize the maximum power point loss rate and loss time,
-2. It has ultra-fast tracking speed and great tracking efficiency.
+2. It has ultra-fast tracking speed and excellent tracking efficiency.
-3. It has fully programmable charge algorithm, and eight pre-programmed algorithms, selectable with a rotary switch.
+3. It has a Fully programmable charge algorithm and eight pre-programmed algorithms, selectable with a rotary switch.
-4. Comes with auto-voltage detection feature (12, 24, 36, or 48 volts)
+4. Comes with an auto-voltage detection feature (12, 24, 36, or 48 volts)
 Current rating:- maximum output current of the solar panel and Battery Voltage.
 5. LCD and indicators to display operating data and status of the system.
-6. The wireless(Bluetooth) solution to set-up, monitor, update and synchronize SmartSolar Charge Controllers.
+6. The wireless(Bluetooth) solution to set up, monitor, update and synchronize SmartSolar Charge Controllers.
 7. Real-time energy statistics function, Overheating power reduction function

-The solar charge controller should always be placed close to the batteries, not close to the panels.
+The solar charge controller should always be placed close to the batteries, not the panels.
 It should be within one meter (approximately 3.25ft) of the battery bank and in the same room or enclosure.
 <https://www.victronenergy.com/media/pg/SmartSolar_MPPT_RS/en/index-en.html>

 !["Charge controller outer casing with connectinon ports"](./Images/charge%20controller%20outer%20casing%20with%20connectinon%20ports.jpg "Charge controller outer casing with connectinon ports")